 Applicable Federal Rates

-Please click here to view a chart of this month’s, last month’s, and the preceding month’s Applicable Federal Rates, because for a sale you can use the lowest of the 3.
+Below we have this month’s, last month’s, and the preceding month’s Applicable Federal Rates because for a sale, you can use the lowest of the 3.

 Location: Online webinar.